Mixtral-8x7B

 MoE architecture

-Looking at the architecture we can understand why the model has 46.7B parameters and not 56B.
+Looking at the architecture, we can understand why the model has 46.7B parameters and not 56B.
 As we have said, only the Feed forward blocks are multiplied by 8, the rest of the parameters are shared among the 8 models.

-Use of Mixtral-8x7b in the cloudlink image 10
+Using Mixtral-8x7b in the Cloudlink image 10

-• 8-bit: VRAM > 45 GB, here each parameter occupies 1 byte, so we need 46.7B * 1 = 46.7 GB of VRAM just to store the model, plus the VRAM needed to store the input and output data.
+• 8-bit: VRAM > 45 GB, here each parameter takes up 1 byte, so we need 46.7B * 1 = 46.7 GB of VRAM just to store the model, in addition to that, we need to add the VRAM required to store the input and output data* 4-bit: VRAM > 23 GB, here each parameter takes up 0.5 bytes, so we need 46.7B * 0.5 = 23.35 GB of VRAM just to store the model, in addition to that, we have to add the VRAM needed to store the input and output data

 huggingface_chat_01